dsaulsb1/Fraud-Project/README.md

 #### Naive Model Results
       1. While the naive logistic classifier accuracy is 100%, our classifier did not do an excellent job at predicting fraudulent transactions.
-      With precision and recall of 0.84 and 0.62, we would need a better understanding of the dataset to determine the best way to improve the recall metric
+      With precision and recall of 0.84 and 0.62, we would need a better understanding of the dataset to determine the best way to improve the recall metric.
       2. While the naive random forest classifier accuracy is 100%, and precision is 95%, our random forest classifier only achieved a 77% recall.
-      We would need a better understanding of the dataset to determine the best way to improve the recall metric
+      We would need a better understanding of the dataset to determine the best way to improve the recall metric.

 ###### Naive Model Results
 ![Naive_Model_Results](https://user-images.githubusercontent.com/67847583/133527239-4550e302-88ea-4280-87b3-3199f31992f1.png)

+#### The ROC-AUC Curve
+      1. AUC - ROC curve is a performance measurement for a classifier at various classification thresholds.
+      2. ROC is a probability curve that plots True Positives and False Positives
+      3. AUC measures the entire two-dimensional area underneath the entire ROC curve from (0,0) to (1,1).
+      4. AUC tells how much the model is capable of distinguishing between classes.
+      5. Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.

+#### The Learning Curve

 #### Undersampling Model Results
       1. By Undersampling our the majority class in our dataset, all classifiers achieved recall scores greater than 85% with the exception of the
       Support vector classifier.
-      2. The ROC Curve show that the Support Vector Classifier has the largest area under the curve
+      2. The ROC Curve show that the Support Vector Classifier has the largest AUC, while the decision tree  classifier has the smallest AUC
       3. Undersampling Learning Curve

 ###### Undersampling Results